discordjs/guide/guide/popular-topics/permissions.md

 6. Apply all denies for the specific GuildMember if they exist.
 7. Apply all allows for the specific GuildMember if they exist.

-Due to the way base permissions apply, if you grant `SEND_MESSAGES` for @everyone but don't enable it for your muterole @muted, members with the muterole will still be able to send messages unless you specifically add overwrites.
+Due to the way base permissions apply, you can not deny permissions by not granting them to higher roles.
+If you grant @everyone `SEND_MESSAGES` and don't grant it for @muted muted members will still be able to send messages unless you specify channel based overwrites.

-All roles allows are applied after all roles denies!
-If any of a members roles has an overwrite to explicitly allow a permission the member will be able to execute the specified action in this channel even if a higher role has an overwrite to explicitly deny the same permission.
+All roles allow overwrites are applied after all roles denies!
+If any of a members roles has an overwrite to explicitly allow a permission the member will be able to execute the specified action in this channel regardless of role hierarchy.
 So placing an overwrite to allow `SEND_MESSAGES` on a role will result in members with this role to not be mutable via role assignment in this channel.

 ## Elevated permissions

 If the guild owner enables the servers two-factor authentication option everyone executing a certain subset of actions will need to have 2FA enabled on their account.
-As bots do not have 2FA themselves you as the bot owner will need to enable it on your account for your bot to work on those servers.
+As bots do not have 2FA themselves you as the bot application owner will need to enable it on your account for your bot to work on those servers.
 Check out [Discords help article](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) if you need assistance with this.

 The permissions assigned to these actions are called "elevated permissions" and are: